cncf/toc/proposals/incubation/keptn.md

 - *Concept for subscribing execution-plane services (aka. integrations) to the control-plane*: Developed an approach to manage the subscription of execution-plane services to the Keptn control-plane.
 - *Reduced resource consumption*: From Keptn 0.6.2 (the latest stable release as the project achieved Sandbox) to Keptn 0.8.3 (latest stable release as of today), the resource footprint has been reduced by various improvements: (1) removing Istio from the default Keptn installation, (2) switching from Helm 2 to Helm 3 what removed Tiller, (3) defining explicit resource quota for the Keptn core services, and (4) extracting services that are needed for delivery/remediation use-cases but not for the core functionality of Keptn (see: *Clear separation of control-plane and execution-plane* mentioned above).

-**Ecosystem Growth**: Keptn has grown its ecosystem by adding support for more than 15 tools and added and strengthened integrations with CNCF projects as well as other tools.
+**Ecosystem Growth**: Keptn has grown its ecosystem by adding support for more than 10 tools and added and strengthened integrations with CNCF projects as well as other tools.
 Besides, the Keptn team is providing [templates](https://github.com/keptn-sandbox?q=template&type=&language=&sort=) to foster new tools integrations.
-- Added integrations: ArgoRollouts, LitmusChaos, Slack, Splunk, Gitlab, Grafana, Jira, AnsibleTower, XMatters, Locust, Artillery, ZenDesk, Azure DevOps, OneChart (from Gimlet), and counting
+- Added integrations since Sandbox: ArgoRollouts, LitmusChaos, Gitlab, Grafana, AnsibleTower, XMatters, Locust, Artillery, ZenDesk, Azure DevOps, OneChart (from Gimlet), and counting
 - Strengthened integrations with CNCF Ecosystem: CloudEvents, Prometheus, Helm, Jenkins

-TBD double check this list

 **Community**: We have significantly grown our community, on average by the factor 2 spanning across our multiple channels.
 In Slack, which is our preferred way to interact with the Keptn community, we have more than double our weekly active users (from around 50 to 110+), and all other community channels have shown a significant increase as well as shown in the following.
 Besides the community growth, we have established weekly Keptn developer and community meetings (see public CNCF calendar) as well as monthly Keptn user groups to foster exchange between Keptn adopters that share best practices on their Keptn usage.